Please be ready with your application reference number starting with 'P'. For example P1234567

 The Criminal Code Act 1924 (Tas) also determines the Court that will impose sentencing for an offence.

-Indictable offences in the state of Tasmania are a serious criminal offence and will show up on an individual's national criminal history check in Tasmania.
+Indictable offences in the state of Tasmania are a serious criminal offence and will show up on an individual's Nationally Coordinated Criminal History Check in Tasmania.

 These are offences that the legislation prescribes maximum penalties greater than 12 months and are usually handled in a Supreme Court.
 These offences are more severe than a summary offence and are heard by a Jury in a Supreme Court.